 A frequent cause of such injuries is unnecessary surgery underwritten by the workers’ compensation system for traumatic back injuries suffered on the job.
 Neurological damage can follow surgical errors, anesthesia errors, or even errors relating to the positioning of a patient by members of the operating team.

-If you or someone in your family needs advice about your legal rights in the aftermath of a medical error resulting in a severe spinal cord injury, contact an attorney at the Portland law firm of Miller & Wagner, for a free initial consultation.
-We advise and represent people in Oregon and Washington about medical malpractice claims, including those involving spinal cord damage.
+If you or a family member are seeking advice about your legal rights in the aftermath of a medical error resulting in a severe spinal cord injury, contact an attorney at the Portland medical malpractice law firm of Miller & Wagner for a free initial consultation.
+We advise and represent people in Oregon and Southwest Washington regarding medical malpractice claims, including those involving spinal cord damage.

 Free Case Evaluation

 Contact us if you would like an evaluation of your potential medical malpractice claim.Get Started

 Neurosurgery Spine Injuries as a Result of Medical Negligence

 A vast majority of spinal cord injuries resulting from medical negligence are the result of inappropriate diagnosis and procedural care during neurosurgery.
 Neurosurgeons are responsible for the proper treatment of and care of their patients.
 This includes diagnostic testing, radiology, preoperative care, and medication administration as well as the actual surgical procedure.
 A medical mistake during any part of the neurosurgical process—from diagnosis to postsurgical care—may result in serious damage to a patient’s brain or spinal nerves.

 Spinal Surgery Injuries as a Result of Medical Negligence